Deputy Prime Minister of Australia: History

-In 2017, the position became vacant for a period of 40 days, the only time in its history when it has been unoccupied.
+In 2017, the position became vacant for a period of 40 days, the longest time in its history when it has been unoccupied.
 As part of the 2017–18 Australian parliamentary eligibility crisis, it emerged that the then-incumbent Barnaby Joyce was a citizen of New Zealand by descent (jus sanguinis – by right of blood) at the time of the 2016 federal election.
 Joyce told the House of Representatives that he was advised of his citizenship status on 10 August 2017 by the New Zealand High Commission and his renunciation of his dual citizenship became effective on 15 August 2017.
 Nevertheless, he asked for his case to be referred to the High Court of Australia (sitting as the Court of Disputed Returns) for adjudication, and they ruled that his election was invalid under section 44 of the Constitution of Australia.
 The government immediately issued writs for a by-election for the seat of New England to be held on 2 December 2017, which Joyce won easily.
 Governor-General Sir Peter Cosgrove re-appointed Joyce as deputy prime minister on 6 December 2017.

 In practice, only National party leaders or Labor Party deputy leaders have held the position.

 Duties

-The Deputy Prime Minister has always been a member of the Cabinet, and has always held at least one substantive portfolio.
-It would be technically possible for a minister to hold only the portfolio of Deputy Prime Minister, but this has never happened.
+The deputy prime minister has always been a member of the Cabinet, and has always held at least one substantive portfolio.

 Succession

-The Deputy Prime Minister becomes Acting Prime Minister if the Prime Minister is unable to undertake their role for a short time, for example if they are ill, overseas or on leave (and if both are unavailable, then another senior minister takes on this role).
-If the Prime Minister were to die, then the Deputy Prime Minister would be appointed Prime Minister by the Governor-General, until the government votes for another member to be its leader.
+The deputy prime minister becomes acting prime minister if the prime minister is unable to undertake their role for a short time, for example if they are ill, overseas or on leave (and if both are unavailable, then another senior minister takes on this role).
+If the prime minister were to die, then the deputy prime minister would be appointed prime minister by the governor-general, until the government votes for another member to be its leader.